-Although many elements of work, personal life, and business travel are outside your sphere of influence, you can control some contributing factors.
+Although many elements of work, personal life, and business travel are beyond your control, you can control some contributing factors.
 Even the effects of those elements outside your direct control can still be moderated by your responses.

 How to Cope

 When you travel, flight delays are inevitable.
 That is something you can't control.
 What you can do is plan ahead and be ready to occupy your time doing something else, rather than get upset about it.
 Next time you travel, carry a book or newspaper to distract you and calm you down.
 Jim, a Boston frequent-flyer, keeps crossword puzzle books in his briefcase for those times when his flight is delayed.
 "I get so into solving the puzzles that I tend to forget that I've been sitting in the same airport chair for 5 hours longer than I had planned."

 If going some place new and unfamiliar makes you feel anxious, arrange for a car and driver, or carry maps of the city.
 You must evaluate your own stressors and create ways to address them.
 Take some time before a trip to determine some of the elements that might cause anxiety, and then develop some coping mechanisms.
 Find some homey places near your hotel that you may escape to when the pressure builds.

 Use techniques, such as

 , and visualization to calm yourself down.
 Whether you are in the midst of a trans-Atlantic flight or sitting through an all-day meeting, something as simple as deep breathing or getting up from your seat and taking a quick